Editorial Style Guide

 24-7.com

-Alternative text, or “alt text,” is the description of images and icons that can be accessed with screen readers or read aloud to people who are blind.
-Some people prefer to read complex material in print rather than see a chart or icon, so using alt text enables users to select the best way for them to process web content.
+Alternative text, or “alt text,” is the description of images and icons that can be accessed with screen readers or read aloud to people who are blind or have low vision.
+Also, some people prefer to read complex material in print rather than decipher a chart, graph, or icon; using alt text enables users to select the best way for them to process web content.

 When creating alt text, keep the widest possible audience in mind, making the text as generally accessible as you can.
 For example:

-- When describing people, use terms that are neutral in terms of gender, race, ethnicity, ability, and age.
+- When describing people, use words that are neutral regarding gender, race, ethnicity, ability, and age.
 Use such terms only if they are necessary or applicable to the storyline.

-- Instead, use their relationship to the university, such as alumni, student/s, parents, faculty, basketball player.
+- When applicable, describe image subjects in relation to the university, such as alumni, student(s), parents, faculty, basketball player.

 - Make sure the description is in keeping with the function of the image and the web content that surrounds it.